 After I took the kids to school on Tuesday, I went to the hospital.
 I wanted to see Steve, but I also wanted to talk with Marty.
 I wanted to tell her how I felt about Steve—how absolutely certain I was that he would fully recover.
 I certainly had no medical knowledge about his condition, but I kept seeing him whole and shining.
 I could feel that he will be changed by all of this, but in a wonderful way.
 He’d no longer be reclusive and separate.
 He’d learn to cherish and fully experience every minute of life.
 Bright and shining, his love would flow openly and easily to all those around him.

-I prepared myself as best I could for the ritual.
+I prepared myself as best I could for the ritual I had been shown that I could, I needed, to do.
+The “instructions” came in the form of inner knowing and I trusted them.
 I ate a good meal, and then bathed in hot water with mineral salts.
 I went to rest for a while, keeping myself centered and grounded.
 I dressed, smudged, meditated, and asked for clarity of purpose and strength to carry the healing energies.
 I went to the hospital a little early; I wanted to see Steve beforehand, so that I would be used to the condition of his body and the room.

-It started to become clear to me what they had meant when I met with them privately the previous summer and they told me I’d find my own way.
+It started to become clear to me what they had meant when we’d all gathered the previous summer and I was told I’d find my own way.
 Clearer still why I had to be in Marty’s life.
 Clearer, clearer, clearer, and the clarity brought with it a feeling of being overwhelmed with the enormity of it all.
 This was not for someone to teach me, or for me to learn: this was for me to grow into and become.

-I placed the call, and Rutury settled my nerves by saying that we were a “good team.”
 I went into the hospital room and I held the crystals as the Tibetan Lama had shown me, and held Steve’s right hand.
 Immediately I was overcome with a sick green energy, the force of which almost made my knees buckle.
 It rushed over my head and down through my body.
 My legs held firm and I sent the energy down into Mother Earth, I cried a little and felt strong as the energy passed through me and then subsided.
 I tried to put some clear energy in through the crystal in his left hand, but it was hard, and I felt that he was blocked—or blocking me.
-As this was going on, I could feel Jaichima’s energy.
-Even when I felt that I had done what I could, I stayed in the room until I felt her energy subside from me.
+As this was going on, I could feel energy.
+Even when I felt that I had done what I could, I stayed in the room until I felt the energy subside from me.

-I had talked with Jaichima and Rutury the day after the healing ceremony.
-He said they didn’t need me to call, but I needed to.
-I had many questions and Rutury was gentle in his answers.
-He said the green energy was Steve’s “old spirit” leaving him.
-We agreed that I would be in the hospital room the next day at the same time as they did another ritual.
+I felt that the green energy was Steve’s “old spirit” leaving him.
+Marti and I agreed that I would be in the hospital room the next day at the same time to do another ritual.
 I prepared myself as before, and entered the hospital feeling just a little bit more confident.
 This time the energy was clearer and lighter but just as strong as before.
 I wavered a little under it, but held fast and ran the energy down through me easily.
 Again, I had trouble getting energy to flow into Steve on the left side.
-I remained in the room until I felt Jaichima’s and Rutury’s energy go away from me.
+I remained in the room until I felt the intense energy go away from me.
 I went home feeling elated and truly blessed.

 As I slept, I didn’t undergo any of the shivering that had happened on the first night; in fact, I remember being rather warm as I lay naked under the blankets.
 I wanted to be able to be physically close to my husband, but I couldn’t release myself from the energetic connection I had with Steve.
 I dreamed: I stood at the foot of Steve’s bed and pulled the pain out of him and threw it over my shoulders as it came down through his legs.
 It was gooey and sticky like taffy.
 I woke up long enough to say, “Oh, I’ve got it!” and then slept well.